 Records show the CTC system was removed in May 1938.
 This was a whole year before Stanmore acquired its first and only signal box, which stood on the west side of the station throat.

 1978.
 This view shows the now demolished Stanmore box.
-The site is now occupied by platform three.
+The former site with the signal box on the right site is now occupied by platform three.
 Source: Ebay

 There must have been some temporary arrangement in place for a year between the removal of the CTC system and the opening of the new Stanmore signal cabin.
 Perhaps lineside staff were used in that interim period although I cant find any suggestion this was done.